douglasbrandao/anki-sentence-maker/README.md

 # Anki Sentence Maker

-Anki Sentence Maker is a personal project that has helped me increase my vocabulary in english, and it stemmed from a matter of preference in how I import my sentences on Anki.
+**Anki Sentence Maker** is a personal project that helped me increase my vocabulary in english and it stemmed in how I conduct my study:
+- Listen to a new word
+- Look it up in an online dictionary
+- Save in a csv file
+- Import on my Anki

+I know that AI could do it more easily, but I'm an old fashioned guy 🤠

 ## Requirements